 Specifies the ink descriptor entry that will be used for subsequent pages.
-(Refer to the IDR command description in the "Specifying print format parameters" chapter, for an explanation of what is defined in an IDR.)
+Refer to the "IDR command" section in the "Specifying print format parameters" chapter for an explanation of what is defined in an IDR.

 Syntax IDR = idrname

 Table 5-32.
 IDR DJDE options and definitions